Simon has been an agent for longer than he cares to remember, but it’s been nearly 30 years.

 In her free time Dilly likes to maximise being outdoors with her dogs and friends, with her list of favourite places including the Thames Path between Hammersmith and Richmond; along the canal between Willesden Junction and Camden, and the big green spaces of Hampstead Heath and Gunnersbury Park.

 David is one of our two associate partners for Kent, where he’s lived his whole life.
-As the country’s ARLA Propertymark Vice President, he helps to shape and advise on policy for the UK’s largest professional body for letting agents with over 9,000 members.
+As the country’s ARLA Propertymark President Elect until 1st June, then President from 1st June 2022-1st June 2023, he helps to shape and advise on policy for the UK’s largest professional body for letting agents with over 9,000 members.

 After careers as a postman and an actor, his love of property got the better of him and he went on to built a multi award-winning estate agency.
 He even consults with other estate agents in developing their businesses and improving service standards.